A/PROFESSOR JULIE MILLER BA, MD, FRACS Specialist Endocrine Surgeon

 Will I have any physical restrictions after my surgery?

 In general, your activity level depends on the amount of discomfort you experience.
-Many patients have resumed golf or tennis within a week after the operation.
-Most patients return to work in a week or two, and you are able to drive as soon as your head can be turned comfortably without prescription pain pills (this limitation is for driver safety).
+Many patients have returned to work and resumed most activities within a week or two after the operation, and you are able to drive as soon as you can turn your head comfortably without prescription pain pills (this limitation is for driver safety).

 PREPARATION for SURGERY